-Since 1999 he has been at Oxford University, where he is Professor of Composition in the Faculty of Music and Tutorial Fellow in Music at Worcester College.
-Since 2013, he has also been Composer-in-Association at the Purcell School for Young Musicians.
+He was Professor of Composition at Oxford University and tutorial fellow in music at Worcester College from 1999 until his retirement in 2021.
+He has been Composer-in Association at the Purcell School for Young Musicians since 2013 and was appointed Senior Research Fellow at the Royal Academy of Music in 2021.
 His music from 1972 until 1998 was published by Chester/Music Sales and, since then, by the University of York Music Press and Ricordi (Berlin).
 Recordings have appeared on the Sony Classical, Hyperion, Metier, EMI , NMC, Divine Art and Signum labels.

 Robert Saxton is married to the soprano Teresa Cahill.

 [Please do not alter the text of this biography.
 If you require one of a different length, write to email@example.com to request one.]